HETDEX/pyhetdex/doc/source/contributions.rst

 How To
 ======

-The suggested workflow for implement bug fixes and/or new features is the
+The suggested workflow for implementing bug fixes and/or new features is the
 following:

 * Identify or, if necessary, add to our `redmine issue tracker